JAN EDGAR LANGBEIN

 “Getting her help is our core mission.
 We're here for the woman just starting to question if her relationship is abusive, and we're here for the woman who has run out of her house with nothing but the clothes on her back.”

 ELIZABETH “WHEELER” TEST

-Elizabeth handles all internal and external communications on behalf of the CEO, as well as coordinates logistics for the CEO’s speaking engagements and community involvement.
-Additionally, she manages various special projects for Genesis such as the Genesis Holiday program.
-Elizabeth has worked with Genesis for seven years in a multitude of roles: before her current position, she served as an evening outreach front office assistant, a case manager and the executive assistant to the CEO.
+Elizabeth has been with Genesis since 2012 and oversees the agency's day to day operations including admin, facilities maintenance and IT.
+Additionally, she manages various strategic projects for Genesis such as the Genesis Holiday program.
+Elizabeth has worked with Genesis for nine years in a multitude of roles: before her current position, she served as an evening outreach front office assistant, a case manager and the executive assistant to the CEO.
 Her history with Genesis gives Elizabeth a well-rounded approach to being on the leadership team and a greater understanding of the organization as a whole.

 “The world cannot be safe if its women and children aren’t safe.”

 Suzie has been with Genesis for 26 years overseeing operations of one of the most impactful thrift shops within the Dallas community, the Genesis Benefit Thrift Store.
 On a day-to-day basis, she supervises the collection and redistribution of donated, gently-used items, where all money raised is poured directly back into Genesis.
 Before she joined the Genesis team, Suzie worked in retail, giving her valuable insight into merchandising and sales.
 She has spent time volunteering for a wide variety of community organizations which has contributed to her passion for nonprofit work and her success at Genesis.

 “I’m inspired to work for survivors of domestic violence because I know that there is help and there is hope for a better, safe life for these women and their children.”